Wilhelm Hasselmann

-Wilhelm Hasselmann (September 25, 1844 – February 25, 1916) was a German socialist politician and activist and editor of various social democratic newspapers.
+Wilhelm Hasselmann (September 25, 1844 – February 25, 1916) was a German socialist politician, activist and editor of various social democratic newspapers.

-Early life

-He was born in Bremen and baptized Protestant however later became an atheist.
-Hasselmann attended the polytechnic school in Hanover and continued his studies in Berlin where he came in to contact with the rising labour movement in Prussia.
-He eventually abandoned his studies and became a journalist.

 Politics

 Hasselmann was elected in the Reichstag for the first time and was one of three General German Workers' Association (ADVA) members elected.
 Because of the increasing pressure of the anti socialist and union laws implemented by the Prussian Chancellor Otto von Bismarck, the two formerly competing parties, the General German Workers' Association and the Social Democratic Workers' Party of Germany (SPD) decided to unite in a joint congress initiated by Hasselmann and the spokesperson of the SDAP Wilhelm Liebknecht.
 Hasselmann was decisive in the creation of the newly formed Socialist Workers' Party of Germany (later Social Democratic Party of Germany) Gotha Program.
 Karl Marx later mockingly referred to Hasselmann as the "Berlin Marat" in his work Critique of the Gotha Programme.

 In 1876 he published the newspaper Die Rote Fahne (the name was later re-used for the KPD organ), which was initially conceived as a pamphlet and then as a revolutionary weekly newspaper, Hasselmann came in to conflict with August Bebel.
-Babel accused him of using his newspaper to displace the new party organ of the Social Democrats, Vorwärts behind the backs of the party executive (Central Election Committee) and thus wanting to split the SAP.
+Bebel accused him of using his newspaper to displace the new party organ of the Social Democrats, Vorwärts behind the backs of the party executive (Central Election Committee) and thus wanting to split the SAP.

 Hasselmann, becoming more of an outcast with his radical positions both in the pro-government conservative circles and within the SAP, remained relatively popular among the poorer working class.
-His popularity with the underprivileged classes of the population was expressed for example, in a nursery rhyme that was widespread locally at the time: "Now we choose the Hasselmann then eat the Brodt en Kastemann" ("Kastemann": Colloquial expression for a small coin with a current value of around €0.03).
+His popularity with the underprivileged classes of the population was expressed for example, in a nursery rhyme that was widespread locally at the time: "Now we choose the Hasselmann then eat the Brodt en Kastemann"; 'Kastemann' was a colloquial expression for a pfennig.